JennEYoon/datasciY/README.md

  * Blog -- short posts, news and thoughts

- All pages hand coded by me using HTML5 and CSS3 standard.
-Hand coded stylesheet.
+ All pages are hand coded by me using HTML5 and CSS3 standard.
+I also hand coded the stylesheet.
 After evaluating Bootstrap and W3C  Frameworks, decided to code a light weight style sheet using only items in use.
 Style makes use of CSS Grid to layout photos.

  #### Author: Jennifer E Yoon